-Directions - Located just over an hour south of Darwin, take Stuart Hwy south until you reach the turnoff for Batchelor Rd.
-Follow the Litchfield NP signs all the way through Batchelor and Rum Jungle until you reach the Tjaetaba Falls/Greenant Creek Car Park.
+Directions - Located just over an hour south of Darwin, take Stuart Highway south until you reach the turnoff for Batchelor Road.
+Follow the Litchfield National Park signs all the way through Batchelor and Rum Jungle until you reach the Tjaetaba Falls/Greenant Creek Car Park.
 The trail head is located on the northern side of the car park.

 The Hike - After another lovely hike and a bit of a cooling swim at Wangi Falls, we had time for one last hike on our Litchfield day and I decided that it would be fun to check out Tjaynera Falls given we had a full mine-spec Toyota Landcruiser to tackle the 4x4 tracks needed to get there.
 We found the Reynolds 4x4 Track but soon reached a fairly big creek that Candy and Caris were not comfortable crossing in the hire car so we made alternate plans for a visit to nearby Tjaetaba Falls instead.
 Located right near Tolmer Falls, just off the main road through Litchfield, this would be the longest hike of the day but at 3km it was still a pretty easy walk.